kubernetes/community/mentoring/programs/contributor-workshop/resources/guides/videouploadguide.md

 ## Update the Playlist

 Update the youtube playlist with the segment recording.
+Remove the previous version of the video from the playlist if it exists.